 Depending on your area of research you will be able to focus on one of the following topics through your optional taught module:

 Our MRes programme is taught either by distance learning or through residential blocks in one of the most imaginative environmental buildings in the UK, or in a mixture of the two.

 Successful completion of the programme MRes Sustainability and Adaptation at the Centre for Alternative Technology leads to the award of Master of Science (MSc) by UEL.

 Why study at CAT?

-At CAT, hands-on learning takes place side by side with academic study.
+At CAT, hands-on learning takes place side by side with academic study and research.
 Residential on-site block learning weeks are taught at the Centre for Alternative Technology (CAT), an inspiring learning environment.
 Nestled in a disused slate quarry on the edge of the Snowdonia National Park, CAT is a living laboratory for practical, sustainable solutions.
 It contains some of the most innovative and renowned environmentally conscious buildings in the country, as well as one of the most diverse range of installed renewable technologies, on site water and sewage treatment, sustainably managed woodland and acres of organic gardens.

-Our modules are taught in blocks taken either with an intensive residential stay of five or six nights at the centre, or completely by distance learning.
-MSc students are free to choose between these teaching modes for every module.
+Our taught modules are taught in blocks taken either with an intensive residential stay of five or six nights at the centre, or completely by distance learning.
+Students are free to choose between these teaching modes for every module.
 There is a choice of modules, each 8 weeks long, taken over one year or two, followed by a dissertation.
 It is a masters degree designed to give you the best possible experience whilst also meshing neatly with the pressures of modern professional and family life.